 BOOKS CATEGORY WINNER

-Merav is based in Tel-Aviv, Israel and you can see more of her work at meravsalomon.com
+Jun is based in Baltimore, USA and you can see more of his work at cenjun.com

-The following is an excerpt from an interview with Merav featured in the awards issue of Varoom magazine.
+The following is an excerpt from an interview with Anna featured in the awards issue of Varoom magazine.

 BRIEF: Entrance/Exit is a self-published graphic novel.
 It depicts a dreamlike journey of a couple in a mysterious no-man’s land.
 The title implies the non-linear characteristic of the human psyche.